ooks-io/ookscraft/README.md

 <h1 align=center> ookscraft </h1>
-<p align=center><a href="https://modrinth.com/mod/create-fabric">Create mod</a> focused minecraft modpack.
+<p align=center>A fabric based <a href="https://modrinth.com/mod/create-fabric">Create modpack</a>.
 <p align=center> ・<strong>Minecraft Version</strong>: 1.20.1 | ・<strong>Mod Loader</strong>: Fabric 0.16.10</p>
+<p align=center> <a href="https://github.com/ooks-io/ookscraft/releases/download/v1.0.2/ookscraft-v1.0.2.mrpack">Download: v1.0.2</a>

 ## About

-ookscraft is a modpack built around the Create mod ecosystem, combining automation, exploration, and visual enhancements.
+ookscraft is a modpack built around the Create mod, combining automation, exploration, and visual enhancements.
 Designed for my personal server, it offers a polished experience with performance optimization at its core through Fabric's ecosystem.
 The infrastructure for this project is managed with nix and packwiz.

 ## Key features